How do I become a freelance writer with no experience?

 When people ask me how to become a freelance writer, I often take a moment to reframe the question.
 The truth is I don’t have all the answers.
-I can only answer with my personal story—because the truth is, everyone’s journey is different.
-Anyone telling you otherwise should be considered suspect until they prove otherwise.
+Anyone promising a guaranteed path into freelance writing should probably be taken with a grain of salt.

 1. Writing Was Always My Thing